lsnidero/keycloak-spid-provider/README.md

 When starting Keycloak with the `start-dev` command line, themes resources are **not** cached.

-Then restart Keycloak and it will reload the new resources from the jar package.
+Then restart Keycloak, and it will reload the new resources from the jar package.
 Make sure you also cleared your browser caches (or use *incognito mode*) when verifying the correct deployment.
 After the first reload you can turn back on the caches and restart Keycloak again (if required).

 ## Install and configure the local SPID SAML Check docker environment